osg-htc/docs/docs/data/xrootd/install-storage-element.md

 It is possible to have an XRootD clustered setup with more than one redirector to ensure high availability service.
 To do this:

-1. In the `/etc/xrootd/xrootd-clustered.cfg` on each data node follow the instructions on this [section](#modify-etcxrootdxrootd-clusteredcfg) with:
+1. In the `/etc/xrootd/xrootd-clustered.cfg` on each data node follow the instructions in this [section](#modify-etcxrootdxrootd-clusteredcfg) with:

         :::file
         set xrdr1 = <RDRNODE1>